23 Money Saving Challenges You Can Start Today

 So what might you be struggling with that can be overcome?
 Here are 5 ideas:

+1. You Don’t Want to Give Up a Certain Lifestyle: I’ve been there before, and it can be pretty hard to overcome.
+You’re used to grabbing a cup of a coffee at your favorite cafe everyday, or buying splurge items at the grocery store.
 But there are two important things to think about: 1.)
-Is the life of financial freedom and never having to worry about money again more important than your current lifestyle?
+Is the life of financial freedom, and never having to worry about money again, more important than your current lifestyle?
 2.)
-What beliefs do you have revolving around money that you or maybe your parents gave you growing up?
-And do you need counseling or to find other solutions to overcome this.
+What beliefs do you have revolving around money, that you or maybe your parents gave you growing up?
+And do you need counseling, or other solutions to overcome this?

-I know that sometimes putting the work in to fix these inner issues isn’t always fun, but I promise you, you will be so much more happy in the end when it’s finally gone. 🙂
+I know that sometimes putting in the work to fix these inner issues isn’t always fun, but I promise you, you’ll be so much more happy when it’s finally gone. 🙂

-2. You might have spending habits that you’re not aware of.
-Look at your bank account and see where your money is going.
+2. You Might Have Spending Habits You’re Not Aware Of: Look at your bank account, and see where your money is going.
 Are there things you’re spending money on without thinking?
-Are there things you’re spending money on that you could be doing yourself?
+Are there things you’re spending money on, that you could be doing yourself?

-3. You don’t have a budget.
-Sometimes it just simply comes down to getting organized with our finances and being mindful of what money goes where.
-And once things are set in place, we can start to breath a little easier.
+3. You Don’t Have a Budget: Sometimes it just simply comes down to getting organized with your finances, and being mindful of what money goes where.

-4. Overspending and not researching.
-Are there things in your life you’re spending too much money on?
-These could be things like services or household goods that, with a little research, you’ll find you can get it for a lot less.
+4. Overspending and Not Researching: Are there things in your life you’re spending too much money on?
+These could be things like services, or household goods that, with some research, you could be getting for less.

-5. Your cost of living is too high.
-I know I’ve already talked about an expensive lifestyle, but this is a bit different.
-What I’m saying is that sometimes we need to downsize our life a bit until things make sense financially.
-So yes, you might want to live in a less expensive neighborhood and shop at a less expensive grocery store (even if you’re just getting the basics).
+5. Your Cost of Living is Too High: I know I already talked about an expensive lifestyle, but this is a bit different.
+Sometimes, you need to downsize your life for a time.
+So yes, you might want to live in a less expensive neighborhood, and shop at a less expensive grocery store.
 There are so many ways to cut down on your living expenses, so make a list and see what you can save money on.

 1. Sinking Funds Tracker Challenge